 Paséa Hotel & Spa – 21080 Pacific Coast Hwy, Huntington Beach, CA 92648

 Friday: 6:30 p.m. – 9:00 p.m.; Saturday: 1:00 p.m. – 4:00 p.m.

 Ticket Price TBA

 The California Wine Festival is one of the most prestigious events in Southern California, featuring California’s best wineries offering rare and vintage wines, complemented by delicious gourmet appetizers prepared by the region’s top chefs and specialty food purveyors.
 Guests will enjoy live music and ocean views at the Pasea Hotel & Spa.
-Friday’s event is the Sunset Rare & Reserve, with live jazz and includes a keepsake wine glass.
+Friday’s event is the Sunset Rare & Reserve, with live jazz, a champagne reception, and trophy wines.
 Saturday’s event is the Beachside Wine Festival, which will be held both indoors and out, in the warm Southern California sun with an ocean breeze.

 Heidi Deal is the author of the 6th edition of the Newcomers Handbook to Living In Los Angeles (includes Orange County), an expert at exploring all that Orange County has to offer, and a children’s book author specializing in history and improving human rights.